tobias-forkel/Forkel_Grids/README.md

 3. After installation you should see a new menu item " Forkel " in the admin panel.
 4. You should find a record " forkel_grids_setup " in table " core_resource ".
 Use `select * from core_resource where code = 'forkel_grids_setup';`

+## Features
+* Basic Grid
+* Grid with Renderer and custom help block

 ## Usage
 The functionality can be used in the backend section `Forkel > Grids`.